 When Martin Luther nailed his 95 theses to a Wittenberg church door, on October 31, 1517, it wasn’t to begin a reformation: Luther as a Catholic monk had been shocked to realize that the people of his province were being fleeced by so called monks, who were selling indulgences (basically you could buy your dead relative out of purgatory - or reduce you own time spent there, through an indulgence: But it would cost you!)
-Luther was appalled at this, so he nailed 95 theses or debate points, to the door of the prominent Castle Church in Wittenberg, as an invitation for a debate (as was the common practice in those days) These were meant to be debated by theologians within academic circles: But Luther had reckoned without the newly invented printing press - and the desire of the printers to make a sale!
+Luther was appalled at this, so he nailed 95 theses or debate points, to the door of the prominent Castle Church in Wittenberg, as an invitation for a debate (as was not an uncommon practice in those days) These were meant to be debated by theologians within academic circles: But Luther had reckoned without the newly invented printing press - and the desire of the printers to make a sale!
 Luther’s critique of holy Roman indulgences was exactly what the printers (or the “press pack”) had been looking for.
 Before Luther realized what had happened, his 95 theses had gone through the press and been circulated all over the Holy Roman Empire and beyond, to eventually find their way to Rome itself - and into the angry hands of Pope Leo X, who was unbeknownst to Luther, using the income of this indulgence scam to fund the lavish construction of St. Peter’s Basilica.

 So began the Great Protestant Reformation…leading to the British Reformation…leading to the exodus of Puritans and Separatists to North America: leading to the dedication of the Land soon to be known as the United States of America, to God.